DOMINICA TO HOST WEST INDIES v BANGLADESH T20I CRICKET ON JULY 2nd and 3rd, 2022

-ROSEAU, Dominica, June 13, 2022 /PRNewswire/ -- Dominica is delighted to announce the return of International Cricket at the Windsor Park Sports Stadium for the first time since May 2017, with two back-to-back games starting next month scheduled for July 2nd and 3rd, 2022.
+ROSEAU, Dominica, June 13, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Dominica is delighted to announce the return of International Cricket at the Windsor Park Sports Stadium for the first time since May 2017, with two back-to-back games starting next month scheduled for July 2nd and 3rd, 2022.

 The Windsor Park Sports Stadium in Roseau, Dominica will officially be one of the T20I venues for the Bangladesh tour of the West Indies.
 The full schedule for both games is now confirmed with both matches featuring Bangladesh vs West Indies.
 Dominica has hosted four international cricket matches at the Windsor Park Sports Stadium, the first ODI West Indies vs Bangladesh in July 2009, followed by a second ODI, West Indies vs South Africa in May 2010, the first T20I West Indies vs New Zealand in July 2014 and the last being a Test Match, West Indies v Pakistan from May 10-14, 2017.